 - - - - -

 Hoy Panga!
-(Station 2 White Beach) There used to be two Hoy Panga's on Boracay, and sadly our favourite closed in September 2016.
+(Cheap eats to Mid-Range) is on Station 2 White Beach.
+There used to be two Hoy Panga's on Boracay, and sadly our favourite closed in September 2016.
 But the beachfront venue, located between Boracay Uptown and True Food, is still a good choice and offers beachfront dining as well as an indoor, air-con option

 Hoy Panga! is perfect for the budget conscious traveller and offers a limited but good range of Filipino classics.